-School and academy staff, particularly Headteachers and administrative staff Local Governing Bodies Adopted Date: January 2017 Reviewed: November 2020 Safeguarding & Child Protection Policy Equality Policy Anti-Bullying Policy Positive Behaviour Management Policy Online Safeguarding Policy The Prevent Duty for Schools and Childcare Providers (DFE) Keeping Children Safe in Education DfE 2020 Promoting fundamental British values as part of SMSC in schools Working Together to Safeguard Children HM Gov 2018 MAT policy: all Crofty schools use this policy School policy: specific to needs of the school vulnerable individuals from being radicalised or exposed to extremist views, by identifying who they are and promptly providing them with support.
+Audience: School and academy staff, particularly Headteachers and administrative staff Local Governing Bodies Reviewed: Adopted Date: January 2017 Reviewed: November 2020 Reviewed Nov 21 Other related policies / procedures Safeguarding & Child Protection Policy Equality Policy Anti-Bullying Policy Staff and Volunteer Code of Conduct Policy Positive Behaviour Management Policy Online Safeguarding Policy Safer Recruitment Policy The Prevent Duty for Schools and Childcare Providers (DFE) Keeping Children Safe in Education DfE 2022 Promoting fundamental British values as part of SMSC in schools Working Together to Safeguard Children HM Gov 2018 Owner Safeguarding Lead Policy / procedure MAT policy: all Crofty schools use this policy model School policy: specific to needs of the school different to safeguarding against any other vulnerability in today's society.
+The Tackling Extremism and Radicalisation Policy sets out our beliefs, strategies and procedures to protect vulnerable individuals from being radicalised or exposed to extremist views, by identifying who they are and promptly providing them with support.